happypeter/LGCB/book/bash-start.md

-This is called a shell prompt and it will appear whenever the shell is ready to accept input.  it will usually include your username@machinename, followed by the current working directory (more about that in a little bit) and a dollar sign.
-As above shows, `peter` is `username`, and `vostro` is the name of my machine.
+This is called a shell prompt and it will appear whenever the shell is ready to accept input.  it will usually include your "username@machinename", followed by the current working directory (more about that in a little bit) and a dollar sign.
+As above shows, "peter" is "username", and "vostro" is the name of my machine.

 ## Your First Keystrokes